December 15, 2018, 0 Comments

-Search-copy-paste-edit-repeat.
-The internet is a query system – it’s not a mind reader (yet).
+Search-copy-paste-edit-repeat...
+The internet is a query system, not a mind reader (yet).

 A Rigged System, Set Up to Fail

-My point is not necessarily the painfulness of the online job search (though, it IS painful), my point is the process sets you up to fail.
+My point is not necessarily the painfulness of how you search for jobs online (though, it is painful), it is the process sets you up to fail.
 Your results are only as good as your search terms.
 The world of work is infinite and complex.
-So, how in the world will anyone looking for their first job, a trade or technical job be able to connect with the opportunities that are real possibilities?
+So, how in the world will anyone looking for their first job, a trade or technical position be able to connect with the opportunities that are real possibilities?
 The time has come to evolve from the job search to job matching.

 Search engines took off in the 1980s with AOL, Yahoo, the Google beast and Bing.
 Soon thereafter, the early job boards purchased keywords and started to scrape their way to your attention.
 We have been ingrained to search ever since.
 So, I know it’s mind-altering to think of living a life of match instead of search, but hear me out.
 If you are in high school or college reading this, you’ll get it (so please explain it to your parents for me).

 Let me give you this comparison.
 Dating apps like Bumble, Match, and eHarmony match you.
 First, you create a profile.
 Second, scroll and match with the love of your life (or a booty call), swipe to accept or pass.
 Then, comes the baby in a baby carriage, or something like that.
 What exactly would you have searched for in a search engine to find that person?
 5’2” enjoys comedy, foodie, hates cats and enjoys making sushi for a hobby?
 What sort of results would that search return?

 Now, imagine if someone paid for advertising to float to the top and get every eyeball on them?
 That’s exactly what we have accepted as a good way to get connected to jobs for the past 24 years.
 How about we just stop the ridiculousness?